Commuter rail: West Asia

-In Israel, the Israel Railways is the largest commuter rail system in the country, serving the Northern, Tel Aviv, Central, Jerusalem, and Sourthern.
-It connects the Jerusalem and Tel Aviv center with surrounding cities and sub-urbans in their regions.
+In Israel, the Israel Railways is the largest commuter rail system in the country, serving the North, Tel Aviv, Central, Jerusalem, and South.
+It connects the Jerusalem and Tel Aviv centers with surrounding cities and suburbs in their regions.

 Tehran Metro currently operates the Line 5 commuter line between Tehran and Karaj.

 Turkey has commuter rail in the cities of Ankara, Izmir, Istanbul and Gaziantep.